dali-ambiguity/Polyseme-Word-Sense-Similarity-Dataset-v1/readme.md

 # Polyseme Word Sense Similarity Dataset v1

 This is the first version of a **Polyseme Word Sense Similarity Dataset** collected by [Janosch Haber](http://janoschhaber.com) and [Massimo Poesio](https://sites.google.com/view/massimo-poesio/home) for the [DALI Project](http://dali.eecs.qmul.ac.uk/) at [Queen Mary University of London](https://www.qmul.ac.uk/).
-The dataset contains 20 graded similarity judgements for polysemic target words used in contexts invoking different sense interpretations.
-This version covers the following 10 systematic polysemes:
+The dataset contains 20 graded similarity judgements each for polysemic target words used in contexts invoking different sense interpretations.
+This version covers the following 10 systematic polysemes

 - newspaper (3 senses)
 - War and Peace (2 senses)